gowke/FORK_MANAGER/README.md

 # FORK_MANAGER
 all forks in one (so far Linux) not tested on Unix

+lightweight manager written in Python

-pulls and installs available forks into host blockchain environment
+pulls source codes and installs available forks into host blockchain environment

 features connection to a remote host to monitor remote farmer or harvester